Salary and Employment Info for a Doctor of Health Science Degree

 Salary and Employment Info for Health Professions Educators

 Because the field of health care is expanding and more health care workers, such as nurses, are needed, opportunities for individuals qualified to teach health sciences are on the rise.
-The U.S. Bureau of Labor Statistics (BLS) reported that postsecondary instructors in general made a median annual salary of $64,290 in May 2012 (www.bls.gov).
-However, compensation varied greatly by teaching specialty.
-For example, nursing instructors made a median wage of $64,850 per year that year, while biological science teachers brought in an annual median income of $74,180.
-Postsecondary teachers in health specialties, such as pharmacy and public health, earned a yearly median wage of $81,140 in 2012.
+The U.S. Bureau of Labor Statistics (BLS) reported that nursing instructors made a median wage of $65,940 in 2013, while postsecondary teachers in health specialties, such as pharmacy and public health, earned a yearly median wage of $85,030.

 While clinical research positions have traditionally been linked to Ph.D. and M.D. graduates, those with a D.H.Sc. also are prepared to conduct clinical research in the field in which they have a master's degree.
 Universities, hospitals, and private and governmental laboratories are common employers.

 Salary and Employment Info for Clinical Researchers

 The BLS reports that employment for medical scientists is forecast to increase 13% between 2012 and 2022, which is about average.
 More medical scientists and clinical researchers are expected to be needed as the population grows and pharmaceutical developments increase.
 The BLS listed the median annual salary for medical scientists in May 2013 as $79,840.